-- Observing and listening to children; - Regular discussion at staff and governor meetings alongside the school's Christian vision and values; - Sharing of classroom work and practice; - Ensuring that staff have a clear understanding of what spirituality means in this school by providing them with induction and development training. - Evidence from pupils' work, eg. RE books, Floor Books, SMSC work, creative writing and art - CPD opportunities and sharing examples of good practice with other schools.
+- Observing and listening to children; - Regular discussion at staff and governor meetings alongside the school's Christian vision and values; - Sharing of classroom work and practice; - Ensuring that staff have a clear understanding of what spirituality means in this school by providing them with induction and development training. - Evidence from pupils' work, e.g. RE books, Learning Journeys, SMSC work, creative writing, art; - Regular inclusion in the SEF; - CPD opportunities and sharing examples of good practice with other schools.

-Appendix 1
+Appendix 1: